geins-io/ralph-ui/README.md

 - Menus are now again fetched even server-side.
 Added a prop to MixMenu to fetch only client-side if needed: `onlyClientSide`
 - State removed from events payload since it's reachable anyways

-### Fixed

-- Fixed warning about stringify of non-POJO object

 ## [19.0.0] - 2023-04-21